 To improve crop yield, they have genetically modified plants to change attributes, including the ability to tolerate glyphosate.
 GMO, and its foreign proteins, cause problems by themselves.
 Roundup (glyphosate) causes immense problems.
 It was originally patented as an antibiotic, chelates metals, interferes with drug processing pathways (CYP 450 etc), and can even mimic glycine (the most predominate amino acid on our body).
 Like grains, glyphosate can also precipitate leaky gut, cumulatively with the effects of grains.
 Together, GMO plus glyphosate are a troublesome twosome.

 Processed food providers profit by offering the perfect combination of the above avoidances.
 Chips, crackers, and anything with a food label that has an ingredient list that goes on for miles.
 The problems above are all included, but there are more!
 The unnatural high carb, high fat combination overwhelms our body’s innate ability to regulate appetite.
-Our reward systems, mediated primarily by dopamine, are triggered – you keep coming back.
-Consumption of processed foods leads to an increased waist size and chronic disease over time.
+Our reward systems, mediated primarily by dopamine,

 When To Eat